Jenss-Bayley Latent Change Score Model with Individual Ratio of Growth Acceleration in the Framework of Individual Measurement Occasions: Introduction

 The Jenss-Bayley model is a four-parameter nonlinear model described by \citet{Jenss1937JB}, which can be viewed as a combination of linear and exponential growth models.
 Its functional form is as follows

 which is a negative-accelerated exponential that approaches a linear asymptote with a positive slope.
-In the function, $y_{j}$ and $t_{j}$ are the measurement and measurement occasion at time $j$, $a_{0}$ and $a_{1}$ are the intercept and slope of the linear asymptote, respectively, $\exp(c_{0})$ is the vertical distance between the initial status and the intercept of the linear asymptote, and $\exp(c_{1})$ is the growth or acceleration constant that measures the ratio of acceleration of growth at time $j$ to that at the preceding time $j-1$ \citep{Jenss1937JB}.
-By straightforward algebra, \citet[Chapter~11]{Grimm2016growth} wrote the model as
+In the function, $y_{j}$ and $t_{j}$ are the measurement and measurement occasion at time $j$, $a_{0}$ and $a_{1}$ are the intercept and slope of the linear asymptote, respectively, $\exp(c_{0})$ is the vertical distance between the initial status and the intercept of the linear asymptote, and $\exp(c_{1})$ is the growth or acceleration constant that measures the ratio of acceleration of growth\footnote{By `the acceleration of growth', we mean the second derivative of the growth curve with respect to time $t$, or equivalently, the first derivative of the rate-of-change with respect to time $t$. } at time $j$ to that at the preceding time $j-1$ \citep{Jenss1937JB}.
+According to \citet[Chapter~11]{Grimm2016growth}, we can write the model as

 where $\eta_{0}=a_{0}-\exp(c_{0})$ (i.e., $\eta_{0}$ is the initial status), $\eta_{1}=a_{1}$, $\eta_{2}=-\exp(c_{0})$ (i.e., $\eta_{2}$ is the vertical distance between two intercepts), and $\gamma=c_{1}$.
 According to \citet{Jenss1937JB}, the magnitude of $\exp(\gamma)$ is what largely determines the trajectory shape (see Figures \ref{fig:JB_LGC} and \ref{fig:JB_LCM} for the Jenss-Bayley growth curve and growth rate with three different $\gamma$'s: $\gamma=-0.9, -0.7, -0.5$).
-From the figures, we can see that a smaller $\gamma$ leads to a more curvature at the early stage, with a steep initial development followed by level-off growth and an earlier approach to the linear asymptote.
-In contrast, a larger value of $\gamma$ results in a flatter curve with a later approach to the asymptote.
+From the figures, we can see that a more negative $\gamma$ leads to a more curvature at the early stage, with a steep initial development followed by level-off growth and an earlier approach to the linear asymptote.
+In contrast, a less negative $\gamma$ results in a flatter curve with a later approach to the asymptote.